jcarbaugh/python-roku/README.rst

     >>> roku[2285]
     <Application: [2285] Hulu Plus v2.7.6>

-Seeing the reference to this Hulu Plus app makes me really want to see the latest episode of Nashville.
+Seeing the reference to this Hulu Plus app makes me really want to watch the latest episode of Nashville.
 Let's launch it!
 ::

     >>> hulu = roku['Hulu Plus']